saraparveen26/Sales-Volume-Forecasting/README.md

 __Target Audience of Data Model__

-The target audiences for this model are:
+The target audiences for this model are:<br />
-      1) the anonymous company whose data was analyzed
+      1) the anonymous company whose data was analyzed<br />
-      2) all product sales planning, supply chain, and procurement professionals.
+      2) all product sales planning, supply chain, and procurement professionals.<br />

 __Data Sources__